NitorCreations/vault/README.md

 ## Example usage

-Initialize vault bucket and other infrastructure: `vault --init`.
-Will create a CloudFormation stack.
+Initialize a vault bucket and other infrastructure: `vault --init`.
+This will create a CloudFormation stack.

 Encrypt a file and store in vault bucket: `vault -s my-key -f <file>`